The essentials ✅

 Come and see us first

 A tour is the best way to know what to expect.
-You'll see the rooms, meet your child's key person and get any outstanding questions answered before the big day.
+You'll see the rooms, meet the team and get any outstanding questions answered before the big day.